jundalisay/superb/content/en/superphysics/principles/chapter-07c.md

 - Combination
 - Separation

-Memory is a
+Note that memory is a quality of the mind, and not an operation.
+Remembering is part of the operations of consciousness, just as perception is.

 ## The Operations of the Intellect

-Adding is the integration or combination of one identity to another to create a new third identity.
+Adding or combination is the integration or combination of one identity to another to create a new third identity.
 This is an effect of the Positive Force (Yang or Shiva)

 For example, we:
 - add `1 + 1` to make `2`